The standard platform for oral proceedings held by videoconference (VICO) is Zoom.

 Please use audio devices that are connected to the computer by USB cable.
 Devices connected to the computer using Bluetooth are only acceptable if an additional Bluetooth USB connector is used, and if the participant is alone in the room to avoid interference.

-For VICOs involving interpreting in particular it is not recommended to use microphones built into a PC, wireless headsets connected to the computer via its built-in Bluetooth, phone earbuds (even if wired) or standard VICO room equipment with omnidirectional microphones, which are often shared.
+For VICOs involving interpreting in particular it is not recommended to use microphones built into a PC or a webcam, wireless headsets connected to the computer via its built-in Bluetooth, phone earbuds (even if wired) or standard VICO room equipment with omnidirectional microphones, which are often shared.
 None of these perform adequately for remote interpreting.
-They do not cover the frequency range of 125 Hz to 15 000 Hz that simultaneous interpreters need in order to be able to listen and speak at the same time, as stipulated in ISO/PAS standard 24019 .
+They do not cover the frequency range of 125 Hz to 15 000 Hz that simultaneous interpreters need in order to be able to listen and speak at the same time, as stipulated in ISO standard 24019:2022.

 Please do not use external speakers as these can cause echoes.
 We recommend using a headset or headphones.